PNProductions/cloud-python-opencv/README.md

 cloud-python-opencv
 ===================

-A small set of startup scripts to install everything we need on amazon EC2.
+A small set of startup scripts to install everything we need to run image and video retargeting script on **amazon EC2**.

 The main script is `boostrap` that installs:
  * **python 2.7** (instead of 2.6)
  * **numpy 1.9**